PhD in Mathematical Finance

 The Difference Boston University Makes

 Studying management at Boston University, a major research institution, in an intellectually rich and entrepreneurially active city like Boston, means multiplying your options and opportunities.
-The University has five major research centers that facilitate innovation through research, forums, and ongoing relationships with businesses around the globe.
+The University has three major research centers that facilitate innovation through research, forums, and ongoing relationships with businesses around the globe.